 What allergies can be determined by testing?

-An allergy test can help find allergies to pollen, molds, dust mites, animal dander and insect stings to name a few and several foods.
+what does an allergy test consist of?
+An allergy test can help find allergies to pollen, molds, dust mites, animal dander, and insect stings to name a few and several foods.
 Our allergy panel consists of up to 120 environmental and 80 food antigens.
 We offer one of the most thorough allergy panels available.

 Allergy Shots (Immunotherapy)